-Download our Case Study: Frederick Memorial Hospital Reduces Sepsis Mortality Rate by 65 Percent with MEDITECH
+Download our case study: Frederick Health Hospital Reduces Sepsis Mortality Rate by 65% With MEDITECH

-Challenge: Frederick Memorial Hospital’s leading cause of death was sepsis, with mortality rates as high as 16 percent.
-An analysis determined that 97 percent of sepsis patients arrived at FMH via the hospital’s emergency department.
-The hospital did not have bundles or protocols in place, nor did they have a system to recognize borderline sepsis patients.
+Challenge: Frederick Health Hospital’s leading cause of death was sepsis, with mortality rates as high as 16%.
+An analysis determined that 97% of sepsis patients arrived at the hospital via the emergency department.
+The hospital did not have bundles or protocols in place, nor did it have a system to recognize borderline sepsis patients.

-- Forming a multidisciplinary committee to establish best practices for sepsis screening, order set bundles, documentation, and chart review
+- Form a multidisciplinary committee to establish best practices for sepsis screening, order set bundles, documentation, and chart review.

-- Improving sepsis awareness by changing the organizational culture at a multidisciplinary level
+- Improve sepsis awareness by changing the organizational culture at a multidisciplinary level.

-- Instituting a corporate goal of reducing sepsis mortality and surpassing the core measure at a minimum of 80 percent.
+- Institute a corporate goal of reducing sepsis mortality and surpassing the core measure at a minimum of 80%.

-Results: A strong, collaborative, and multidisciplinary approach enabled FMH to decrease sepsis rates and improve core measure compliance, while changing the organization’s culture.
+Results: A strong, collaborative, and multidisciplinary approach enabled Frederick Health Hospital to decrease sepsis rates and improve core measure compliance while changing the organization’s culture: